 Greenblatt Return on Capital – Good Companies Make Great Use of Assets

-This variation of Return on Capital takes Earnings before Interest & Taxation (EBIT) as a percent of Net Property, Plant, and Equipment (PPandE) plus Current Assets.
-It is used by Joel Greenblatt in his bestselling book The Little Book That Beats the Market.
+This Return on Capital variation takes Earnings before Interest & Taxation (EBIT) as a percent of Net Property, Plant, and Equipment (PPandE) plus Current Assets.
+Joel Greenblatt uses it in his bestselling book The Little Book That Beats the Market.

 This is a key ratio that really works as we are looking for companies whose pre-tax earnings as a percent of their tangible assets are very high.